 Mobility

 The mobility is a quantity related to the drift velocity of electrons or holes in an applied electric field across a material.
-The mobility depends on different processes that can decelerate the free carriers, like collisions with the lattice or scattering at crystal defects and impurities.
+The mobility depends on different scattering processes that can decelerate the free carriers, like collisions with the lattice or scattering at crystal defects and impurities.

 [1] J. M. Dorkel and P. Leturcq, Solid-State Electronics 24, 821-825 (1981)